-SCHEER's conclusion is severely misleading and is based only on short-term laboratory human studies, excluding all animal studies, and not taking into consideration that in real life, humans are chronically exposed 24h/day to multiple signals and many frequencies.
-Numerous animal studies show harmful effects on the heart.
-The SCHEER's opinion is unscientific and misleading, stating that there is "strong evidence for a lack of effects" on the cardiovascular system in the frequency range 700-2200 MHz.
+SCHEER's conclusion is severely misleading: Firstly, they only include studies on one parameter (HRV); Secondly, SCHEERs conclusion is based only on short-term exposure in experimental human studies, excluding all animal studies, and not taking into consideration that in real life, humans are chronically exposed 24h/day to multiple signals and many frequencies.

+Numerous high quality animal studies show harmful effects on the heart.
 SCHEER ignores all animal studies showing harmful effects on the heart and cardiovascular system without any explanation.
-In fact, effects on the heart is one of the most prevalently reported effects from real life exposure and was reported in the scientific literature already five decades ago.106 Other scientists recently concluded that human and animal studies "show that the cardiovascular system is sensitive" to RF radiation.107 SCHEER further fails to acknowledge the relevance for cardiovascular health of the evidenced in-vitro findings, e.g. the effects in other chapters but fails to acknowledge that these findings are evidence for possible mechanisms that may cause the evidenced effects on the heart.
+Furthermore, effects on the heart are among the most prevalently reported effects from real life exposure and was reported in the scientific literature already five decades ago.
+125 Other scientists recently concluded that human and animal studies "show that the cardiovascular system is sensitive" to RF radiation.
+126

+SCHEER also fails to acknowledge the relevance for cardiovascular health of other lines of research: Evidenced in-vitro findings, e.g. the effects on calcium flux and the oxidative stress effects.
+SCHEER mentions the evidence for these effects in other chapters but fails to acknowledge that these findings are evidence for mechanisms that may cause the observed effects on the heart.